liyuke65535/MMVRAC-reid/README.md

 Note that, all experiments are conducted using single GPU: NVIDIA Titan RTX.

 ### 2. training
+We use the model pretrained on Market+DukeMTMC+MSMT17+cuhk02+cuhk03+CUHK-SYSU.

-Modify the paths and settings in config/uavhuman.yml, then
+Modify the paths and settings in config/pretrained_vit.yml, then

 ```
 python train.py --config_file config/#your_config_name#.yml
 ```

 ### 3. evaluation
+We use multiple tricks to re-rank the ranking lists of queries, like re-ranking, rank fusion of multiple models.
+Besides, we use the setting of multi-shot query images to further improve the performance.

 Modify TEST.WEIGHT as your trained model path in config/uavhuman.yml, then

 ```